inventables/x-carve-instructions/750mm/step1/index.md

 <img src="photo/jpfsP8030241.jpg">

 Find the 64 threaded inserts in your wasteboard kit and use a 5mm hex driver to insert one into each hole from the back.
-This process is made infinitely easier by a drill driver with the appropriate bit.
+This process is made infinitely easier by a drill driver with a 5mm hex bit.

 <img src="photo/jpfsP8030244.jpg">
 <img src="photo/jpfsP8030250.jpg">